aorith/varnishlog-parser/README.md

 > Varnishlog Parser is a small Go library built to parse and analyze `varnishlog`
 > output, just like the name suggests.
-> It doesn’t rely on any external Go dependencies.

 A frontend to easily parse the logs is implemented using this library.